-553 554 555 At times it may become necessary to conduct a vote on internal WG matters.
-If so, eligibility is determined by an organization attending two of the previous four face-to-face meetings, or two of the previous four conference calls.
-It is the responsibility of the Secretary to maintain the list of eligible voters.
+• At times it may become necessary to conduct a vote on internal WG matters.
+If so, eligibility is determined by an organization attending two of the previous four face-to-face meetings, or two of the previous four conference

-• With a simple majority vote, the working group may confer voting rights to an individual or organization that is not otherwise eligible to vote due to lack of attendance.
+With a simple majority vote, the working group may confer voting rights to an individual or organization that is not otherwise eligible to vote due to lack of attendance.
 This is done on a case-by-case basis and is intended to address those individuals or companies who have made significant, on-going contributions to the group - but have not been able to attend the required number of meetings.
-In no case may a representative of a non-member company be conferred voting rights by the action of a working group.
+In no case may a representative of a nonmember company be conferred voting rights by the action of a working group.